finbourne/luminesce-sdk-python-preview/sdk/docs/SqlDesignApi.md

 merge_additional_mapping_fields = False # bool | Should `Sys.Field` be used to find additional potential fields to map from? (not always possible) (optional) (default to False)

     try:
-        # [EXPERIMENTAL] PutSqlToWriterDesign: Generates a SQL-writer-design object from SQL string, if possible.
+        # [EXPERIMENTAL] PutSqlToWriterDesign: Makes a SQL-writer-design object from SQL
         api_response = api_instance.put_sql_to_writer_design(body, merge_additional_mapping_fields=merge_additional_mapping_fields)
         pprint(api_response)
     except ApiException as e: